Henri Brocard

 Contemporary mathematician Nathan Court wrote that he, along with Émile Lemoine and Joseph Neuberg, was one of the three co-founders of modern triangle geometry.
-He is listed as an Emeritus at the International Academy of Science, was awarded the Ordre des Palmes Académiques, and was an officer of the Légion d'honneur.
+He was awarded the Ordre des Palmes Académiques, and was an officer of the Légion d'honneur.

 He spent most of his life studying meteorology as an officer in the French Navy, but seems to have made no notable original contributions to the subject.

 Biography

 Early years

-Pierre René Jean Baptiste Henri Brocard was born on 12 May 1845, in Vignot (a part of Commercy), Meuse to Elizabeth Auguste Liouville and Jean Sebastien Brocard.
-He attended the Lycée in Marseilles as a young child, and then the Lycée in Strasbourg.
+Pierre René Jean Baptiste Henri Brocard was born on 12 May 1845, in Vignot, Meuse to Elizabeth Auguste Liouville and Jean Sebastien Brocard.
+He attended the Lycée in Marseille as a young child, and then the Lycée in Strasbourg.
 After graduating from the Lycée he entered the Academy in Strasbourg where he was prepared for the examination for entrance to the prestigious École Polytechnique in Paris, to which he was accepted in 1865.

 École Polytechnique and military years

 Brocard attended the École Polytechnique from 1865 to 1867.

 As was the norm at the time, he, after graduation, became a technical officer in the French military, which had been reorganized in 1866.
 He acted as a meteorologist in the French navy, and general technician as well.

 Brocard soon saw active service, as Napoleon III declared war upon Prussia.
 Brocard was one of the 120,000 men under Marshal MacMahon led to Metz to free the French army of the Rhine.
 The French army, however, was defeated on 31 August at the Battle of Sedan, and was taken prisoner along with approximately 83,000 other combatants.